TABLE Tantrix Tournament Rules – 2007 British Open version

 Anyone caught cheating (or who withdraws from the tournament before completing all their games, including withdrawal after day 1) risks being disqualified from the current tournament and banned from future tournaments.

-We also ask for all mobile phones to be switched off, for chatter near games that are in progress to be kept to a minimum, and for any behaviour which may distract either your opponent or a nearby player to be avoided.
-Photography is allowed but preferably early in a round.
-It must not be too intrusive, e.g. please be sensitive to players making moves in time trouble.
-The Controller may require any spectator who is disturbing a game in progress to leave the playing area.
+5. We ask for all mobile phones to be switched off, for chatter near games that are in progress to be kept to a minimum, and for any behaviour, which may distract either your opponent or a nearby player to be avoided.
+Photography is allowed but it must not be too intrusive, in particular please be sensitive to players making moves in time trouble.

 1. In order to facilitate the participation of colour-blind players, a limited number of special colour-blind sets (with the green links replaced by white links) may be made available.

-2. To compensate for any perceived advantage that the colour-blind player may have by always playing with a set with which the other players are not familiar, the non-colour-blind player may choose both their own colour and the colour that the colour-blind player will play with.
+2. Since it is unlikely that any non colour-blind player would choose to play as white, in order to ensure that the colour-blind player does not always get to play with their first preference colour, the non-colour-blind player may choose both their own colour and the colour that the colour-blind player will play with.

-3. Non-colour-blind players may elect to play any game with a colour-blind set (e.g. in order to get used to it in conditions which favour neither player before facing a colour-blind player in a later round), subject to both players agreeing to this and to there being enough colour-blind sets to go around.
+3. Non-colour-blind players may agree to play any game with a colour-blind set (e.g. in order to get used to it in conditions which favour neither player before facing a colour-blind player in a later round), subject to enough sets being available.

 Players should try to resolve any disputes between themselves in a friendly manner after pausing the clock.
 If this proves to be impossible, they can ask the Controller for a ruling.
 The Tournament Controller's decision is final.

-When a mistake is made, it should normally be common sense whether a time-out adjustment applies and how the game should be fixed.
-These detailed provisions, referred to in rules 5 and 6 above, are provided to identify special cases and for use where there is a dispute.
+When a mistake is made, it should normally be common sense how the game should be fixed.
+These detailed provisions, referred to in rule 5 above, are provided to identify special cases and for use where there is a dispute.

 IF A PLAYER HAS MORE THAN 6 TILES

 The surplus tiles are removed at random by the other player.
-A time-out adjustment applies.
-NB: Whatever the circumstance, a player may never put one of his/her own tiles back into the bag.
+N.B.
+Whatever the circumstance, a player may never put one of his/her own tiles back into the bag.
 It must always be done by the opposing player.
 However, there is no need to put back a random tile if both players agree which tile should be put back, e.g. the last tile picked up.

-IF A PLAYER HAS LESS THAN 6 TILES
+IF A PLAYER HAS FEWER THAN 6 TILES

 ILLEGAL MOVES